SkyHighSundae/SkyHighSundaeWebBrowserHacker/README.md

 Get Involved
 ------------

-You can get in touch with the BeEF team.
+You can get in touch with the skyhighsundae Web Browser Hacker team.
 Just check out the following:

 __Please, send us pull requests!__